 Hemp Extract Types Can Affect What CBD Feels Like

 CBD and THC are only two of over a hundred cannabinoids detected in cannabis.
 These compounds are produced in the plant's resin concentrated on the buds, stems, and leaves, which are then harvested and refined to produce different extracts.

-The effect you feel from taking CBD oil can depend on which extract type you're taking.
+The effect you feel from CBD (gummies, oil, edibles) can depend on which extract type you're taking.

 Full spectrum CBD extracts contain close to the hemp plant's original cannabinoid and terpene profile.
 This means that you're not only getting CBD, but you also get traces of THC, CBG, CBC, and CBN, along with beneficial terpenes.
 This extract type is the strongest and will deliver the most balanced and natural effects of CBD compared to the next two extract types we'll discuss.

 In herbal medicine, there's a concept called synergy.
 Synergy takes all the plant's natural compounds into account to produce greater effects that one compound can't do independently.
 The minor cannabinoids may not produce strong enough effects on their own in trace amounts, but they help to improve the effects of CBD.
 This is called the entourage effect.

 You can think of the minor cannabinoids and trace terpenes as backup vocals to the show's main star, CBD.
 While CBD is the main attraction, the backup vocals help CBD produce a richer sound, improving its overall performance.